ouckah/klusters/README.md

 ## Overview

 Welcome to Klusters, a Data Structures and Algorithms Visualization website!
-This platform is designed to help users understand and visualize a wide range of algorithms and data structures, starting with a focus on clustering algorithms like K-Means.
+This platform is designed to help users understand and visualize a wide range of algorithms and data structures, ranging from simple data structures like binary trees to clustering algorithms like K-Means.
 It provides an interactive environment where users can engage with various algorithms through dynamic visualizations and hands-on interactions.

 ## Features